Mass Spectrometry Laboratory and Services

 In electron ionization process, an electron from the analyte molecule is expelled during the collision of a molecule with highly energetic (70 eV) bombarding electrons produced by a heated filament.
 The radical cation products are then directed towards the mass analyzer.
 Due to the high energy of bombarding electrons some bond dissociation reactions can be observed.
 These ions are known as second-generation product ions.
 The ionization process often follows predictable cleavage reactions that give rise to fragment ions which convey structural information about the analyte.

-Nominal mass of a compound is the mass of the most abundant constituent element isotope of each element rounded to the nearest integer value and multiplied by the number of atoms of each element.
+Nominal mass of a compound is the mass of the most abundant constituent element isotope of each elements rounded to the nearest integer value and multiplied by the number of atoms of each element.

 Nominal mass cannot be used to calculate the elemental composition of a compound.